 MEET THE SHEEP (AND US!)

-Our Southdown duvets are a very rare commodity – they are luxury duvets.
-In the first instance, of all the types of wool in the world, only Southdown wool really excels as a duvet filling.
+Our range of Southdown bedding is special – the finest luxury duvets, mattress covers and pillows.
+Of all the types of wool in the world, only British Southdown wool really excels in bedding.

 This is because of the very dense nature of the wool which gives it a “cloud-like” bouncy texture.
-Yes, other wools are used in duvets – for example Merino and Texel, but these alternatives have been described as “flat” and simply don’t offer the same physical characteristics that give our duvets their wonderful feel.
+The technical term is “loft”.
+Yes, other wools are used in duvets – for example Merino and Texel, but these alternatives do not have the same loft and have been described as “flat” and simply don’t offer the same physical characteristics that give our duvets their wonderful feel.

 Now the story gets even more interesting – only British Southdown wool is used in these quality duvets.
 New Zealand or French Southdown wool does not exhibit the same qualities we are looking for.
 But here’s the thing.
 We are a breeder of Southdowns and our farm is a member of the Southdown Sheep Society.